-Diagnostic Pleurocentesis - Method
+8.5.1 Diagnostic Pleurocentesis - Method

 - Explain the procedure to the patient.
 The only common complication is pneumothorax which occurs in approximately 5%.
-Obtain verbal consent and document in the clinical notes. - Obtain the most recent chest x-ray. - Position the patient in an upright position, with arms and head resting forward on a pillow, exposing the posterior chest. - Using percussion and vocal resonance, locate the upper limit of the effusion, and the area of maximal dullness overlying the known location of the effusion.
+Obtain verbal consent and document in the clinical notes.
+It is essential to have the assistance of a nurse when performing a chest aspiration. - Obtain the most recent chest X-ray. - A lateral decubitus CXR will allow identification of free fluid.
+Pleurocentesis may be performed safely if 10 mm width free fluid is identified on a lateral decubitus CXR.
+However an USS is preferred pre aspiration and is essential if loculated fluid is suspected. - Position the patient in an upright position, with arms and head resting forward on a pillow, exposing the posterior chest. - Using percussion and vocal resonance, locate the upper limit of the effusion, and the area of maximal dullness overlying the known location of the effusion.
 If ultrasound (USS) has been performed, the area of maximal fluid should have been marked with an indelible pen.
-Always position the patient in the same way as for the USS. - Using aseptic technique: - Infiltrate with local anaesthetic, then using a 20 mL syringe with a 22G, 38 mm needle, enter the pleural space by progressively advancing while aspirating.
+Always position the patient in the same way as for the USS.

+- Using aseptic technique: - Infiltrate with local anaesthetic (1% lignocaine), then using a 20 mL syringe with a 22G, 38 mm needle, enter the pleural space by progressively advancing while aspirating.
 This needle is usually of sufficient length to reach the pleural space. - Aspirate 20 mL of pleural fluid.
 Stop the procedure if you aspirate air or the patient develops pain or coughing.
-If this occurs, withdraw the needle immediately and arrange urgent CXR. - Remove the syringe and needle then cover the puncture site with simple adhesive dressing. - Put three equal specimens into sterile pottles.
+If this occurs, withdraw the needle immediately and arrange urgent CXR. - > Remove the syringe and needle then cover the puncture site with simple adhesive dressing. - Put three equal specimens into sterile pottles.
 Put 2 mL into an ABG syringe and cap it with a bung.
 The syringe will need to be sent directly to the laboratory for assessment of pH.
 The specimens will need to be processed immediately.

-Refer to Pleural Effusion (see page 257) for advice on which tests to do on the pleural fluid obtained.
+Refer to Pleural Effusion (see page 264) for advice on which tests to do on the pleural fluid obtained.